 Contrastive Approaches

-The main idea of Contrastive Approaches is to design a loss function that directly pulls together the embeddings of samples with same label (i.e. “similar” samples) and pushes away the embeddings of dissimilar samples, hence the name “Contrastive”.
-These methods are sometimes regarded as “Direct” in other surveys because they directly applies the definition of metric learning.
-The distance function in the embedding space for these approaches is usually fixed as \(l_2\) metric:
+The main idea of Contrastive Approaches is to design a loss function that directly pulls together the embeddings of samples with the same label (i.e. “similar” samples) and pushes away the embeddings of dissimilar samples, hence the name “Contrastive”.
+These methods are sometimes regarded as “Direct” in other surveys because they directly apply the definition of metric learning.
+The distance function in the embedding space for these approaches is usually fixed as \( l_2 \) metric:

 To learn more about Contrastive Learning approaches in more general setting (i.e. not only in Metric Learning), I highly recommend the overview blog post by Lilian Weng (2021).
 This branch of research is still in active development, usually for Representation Learning or Manifold Learning purposes.